Amid the supposed proliferation of fake Facebook accounts in the Philippines, how do you protect yourself from identity theft?

-In a nutshell, identity theft is the intentional use of a person’s identity, usually for monetary gain or criminal activities at the expense of the victim.
-Most of the time, identity thieves pose as their victims by obtaining sensitive information like names, social security numbers, identity cards, and credit card information.
+In a nutshell, stolen identities pertains to the intentional use of one’s personal details, usually for monetary gain or criminal activities at the expense of the victim.
+Most of the time, identity thieves pose as their victims by obtaining sensitive information such as names, social security numbers, identity cards, and credit card information.
 Some of these crimes go undetected for a very long time.

 In the old days, identity theft was merely confined to the thieves creating credit cards under your name and maxing them out, leaving you with a heaping pile of debts you don’t even know about.
 However, criminals have evolved with the times.

-Aside from the financial damage, it can cause you, having your identity stolen can also damage your reputation.
-Worse, your name will end up implicated in various criminal activities and cause you massive inconvenience in the future.
+Aside from the financial damage it can possibly cause you, having your identity stolen can also damage your reputation.
+Worse, your name might end up implicated in various criminal activities and cause you massive inconvenience in the future.
 Of course, it will take some time and effort to prove that you haven’t done the things accused to you.

 Identity theft is a cybercrime and not one that should be taken it lightly.
 According to the Department of Justice’s 2014 annual cybercrime report, nine percent of the cases their agency handled were about people whose identities were misused by criminals.

 What harm can Facebook posers do to you?
 Let’s think of the worst-case scenarios.

 Once a scammer has your sensitive details, they can resort to various cybercrimes.
 A breach in your security online can result in the following:

 - Poseurs can use your fake Facebook account to extort money from your contacts or engage in malicious activities that may implicate you.